desigfai/privacy-policy/index.md

 ### 1. Service Providers

+**Payment and Subscription Services:**

+- Google Play Billing: For securely processing in-app purchases and recurring subscriptions.
+- RevenueCat: For managing subscription entitlements, verifying purchase status, and syncing your Pro access across devices.
+Note: We do not collect, process, or store your raw credit card numbers or financial information.
+These third-party processors handle your transactions securely and only share purchase tokens and transaction history with us.

 **AI Service Providers:**
 - OpenRouter API: For processing AI chat requests and generating responses
 - Request processing includes sanitized conversation history for context